Ujwala89/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 		number 1 thru 6
 		num  1 1 1 1 1 1 1 1 1 1 ...

-##Variables 4 thru 82 represent the mean and standard deviation measurements extracted and summarized using mean from the original source data:
+##Variables 4 thru 82 represent the mean and standard deviation measurements extracted and summarized using mean from the original data source:

 		4.timeBodyAcc-Mean-X          : num  0.277 0.276 0.276 0.279 0.278 ...
 		5.timeBodyAcc-Mean-Y          : num  -0.0174 -0.0186 -0.0172 -0.0148 -0.0173 ...